tevador/RandomX/doc/configuration.md

 The number of instructions in a RandomX program.

 #### Permitted values
-Any positive integer divisible by 8.
+Positive integers divisible by 8 in the range 8 - 32768 (inclusive).

 #### Notes
 Smaller values will make RandomX more DRAM-latency bound, while higher values will make RandomX more compute-bound.
 Some values are unsafe.
 See [Unsafe configurations](#unsafe-configurations).